(1) In this Part, “controller” means the intelligence service which, alone or jointly with others—

 (b) by means by which it is required by an enactment to be processed,

-the intelligence service on which the obligation to process the data is imposed by the enactment (or, if different, one of the enactments) is the controller.
+the intelligence service on which the obligation to process the data is imposed by the enactment (or, if different, one of the enactments) is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.